-I understand that NPR has a July 4th tradition of reading the Declaration of Independence now going on 30 years.
-Last year saw among some supporters of President Trump responses reflecting a mental framework of someone who “flees when no one pursueth”
+I understand that NPR had a July 4th tradition of reading the Declaration of Independence now going on 30 years.
+A while back some supporters of President Trump offered responses reflecting a mental framework of someone who “flees when no one pursueth”

 The Declaration was many things that inspired an assortment of feelings among the inhabitants of the American colonies and the England that seemingly held undisputed power of those same colonies.